claudiacristofolini/Data_Analysis_Project/README.md

 The PDF document Analysis-of-Sales-Dataset includes the complete script with the executed code and related outputs.

-Finally, the document Supermarket_sales_data_analysis_Report presents a detailed report describing the methodology, logic, and steps followed throughout the data analysis process.
+The document Supermarket_sales_data_analysis_Report presents a detailed report describing the methodology, logic, and steps followed throughout the data analysis process.

+Finally, the PDF presentation represents our discussion in class.